Marcy loves to share her wandering adventures, including her home state of Texas and the many places she's traveled.

 Visit the San Antonio Zoo, Sunken Gardens, and Ride the Eagle Train in One Morning or Afternoon

 City leaders assembled a collection of animals in the 1800s, and the current zoo opened its gates in 1914.
-Today, nearly 9,000 animals (from 779 species) are fed and cared for in habitats reminiscent of everything from African desserts to tropical rainforests.
+Today, nearly 9,000 animals (from 779 species) are fed and cared for in habitats reminiscent of everything from African deserts to tropical rainforests.

 From March to November, visitors can enter a contained butterfly exhibit where hundreds of the beautiful, delicate creatures fly freely, often landing on the shoulders and heads of surprised patrons.
-The butterflies are imported from breeders across the world while still in the pupae stage and spend their short (2-3 week) lifespans in this safe environment, where thousands of visitors admire them each year.
+The butterflies are imported from breeders across the world while still in the pupae stage and spend their short (two-to-three-week) lifespans in this safe environment, where thousands of visitors admire them each year.

 The Sunken Garden and the Eagle Train